custom-components/places/README.md

 1. Add your configuration ([see Configuration Options below](#configuration-options))
 1. Click `Submit`
 * Repeat as needed to create additional `places` sensors
-* Options can be changed in Home Assistant Integrations by selecting `Configure` under the desired  `places` sensor.
+* Options can be changed for existing `places` sensors in Home Assistant Integrations by selecting `Configure` under the desired  `places` sensor.

 ## Configuration Options